supreethavadhani/Machine_Learning_Portfolio/README.md

-# Machine Learning Projects
+# Machine Learning Portfolio

-This repository contains all the projects and assignments completed as part of the [Udemy course](https://www.udemy.com/course/the-complete-machine-learning-course-with-python/) by Dr. Anthony Ng.
+This repository contains my portfolio of Machine Learning Projects.

 ## Table of Contents